Matroids are not Ehrhart positive: Searching a large number of circuit-hyperplanes

 The following result provides a dictionary between sparse paving matroids, a particular class of binary codes and stable subsets of the Johnson graph.

-\begin{teo} Let $\mathscr{S}$ be a subset of $\{1,\ldots,n\}$ such that all members of $\mathscr{S}$ have cardinality $k$.
-Then the following are equivalent: \begin{enumerate}[(a)] \item $\mathscr{S}$ is the set of circuit-hyperplanes of a sparse paving matroid with $n$ elements and rank $k$. \item $\mathscr{S}$ is a stable subset of nodes of the \textit{Johnson Graph} $J(n,k)$. \item $\mathscr{S}$ is the set of words of a binary code of length $n$, constant weight $k$ and with minimum Hamming distance at least $4$. \end{enumerate} \end{teo}
+\begin{teo} Let $\mathscr{S}$ be a collection of subsets of $\{1,\ldots,n\}$ such that all of its members have cardinality $k$.
+Then the following are equivalent: \begin{enumerate}[(a)] \item $\mathscr{S}$ is the set of circuit-hyperplanes of a sparse paving matroid with $n$ elements and rank $k$. \item $\mathscr{S}$ is a stable subset of nodes of the Johnson Graph $J(n,k)$. \item The set of all the indicator vectors of the elements of $\mathscr{S}$ is the set of words of a binary code such that all words have length $n$, constant weight $k$ and minimum Hamming distance at least $4$ (i.e. any two distinct words of the code differ in at least $4$ positions). \end{enumerate} \end{teo}

+\begin{proof} The proof of the equivalence between (a) and (b) can be found in \cite[Lemma 8]{bansal} by Bansal, Pendavingh and van der Pol.
+We reproduce it here for the sake of completeness.
+To prove that (a) $\Rightarrow$ (b), assume that $\M$ is sparse paving and that $H_1$ and $H_2$ are two circuit-hyperplanes such that $|H_1\cap H_2| = k - 1$ (i.e. that they correspond to adjacent vertices of $J(n,k)$).
+Since $\M$ is paving we obtain that $\rk(H_1\cap H_2) = |H_1\cap H_2| = k - 1$.
+Also, as $H_1$ and $H_2$ are hyperplanes, we have: